Areas of market consolidation near the resistance and support levels and how to use them in trade.

 Institutions and personalities

 The most important institutions that affect the pair are central banks of Europe and the US.
-The European Central Bank under the guidance of Mario Draghi and the Federal Reserve Bank with the Janet Yellen as its chair (Jerome Powell after February 2) regulate the monetary policy, money supply, interest rates, and the strength or weakness of the currency as a result.
+The European Central Bank under the guidance of Mario Draghi and the Federal Reserve Bank with Jerome Powell as its chair regulate the monetary policy, money supply, interest rates, and the strength or weakness of the currency as a result.

-The market follows every meeting of central banks and speeches that the president and the chair give.
-It creates volatility of the Forex market.
+The market follows every meeting of central banks and speeches that the president and the chairman give.
+It creates volatility at the Forex market.

 Any political issue can affect the EUR/USD pair.
 For example, Brexit, crises in European countries, elections in countries with the biggest economies in the European Union.